Chronology game review: A cute indie challenge

 Overall Chronology is a modest and entertaining experience.
 It never tries to be much more than a simple story with fun puzzles, which is why it’s shorter play time (about 2 hours) feels perfectly suited for it.
 Among the multitudes of puzzle/platformers emerging on Steam, Chronology is a nice contender for your time and dollar.

-Chronology is available for $7.99 on the Steam store currently.
+Chronology is developed by Osao Games and is available for $7.99 on the Steam store currently.